thomasstep/authentication-service/README.md

       "refreshToken": "asdf"
     }
     ```
+- `GET /applications/{applicationId}/users/{email}/password/reset`
+  - Request a new password for a user
+  - Does not required an API key
+  - Async
+  - Check that hashed email exists as an active user
+  - Send email with token to reset password
+  - Response: accepted
 - `POST /applications/{applicationId}/users/password`
   - Change a user's password after they verify email ownership with the token
   - Does not required an API key